Multiview Random Vector Functional Link Network for Predicting DNA-Binding Proteins: Generalization Capability Analysis

 Combining this with Lemma \ref{lemma2}, we have:

-Moreover, by combining equations Eqs. (\ref{TH2:3}), (\ref{TH2:4}), (\ref{TH2:5}), and (\ref{TH2:6}), we can obtain inequality, which demonstrates the generalization error bound of MvRVFL. \end{proof} We define the classification error function \( g(x) \) by employing the integrated decision function as specified in MvRVFL (\ref{eq:19}).
-By integrating the empirical Rademacher complexity of \( \mathscr{G} \) with the empirical expectation of \( \hat{\mathscr{G}} \), we derive a margin-based estimate of the misclassification probability.
-Clearly, MvRVFL provides a robust generalization error bound for classification as $n$ becomes sufficiently large.
-As the training error decreases, the generalization error correspondingly reduces.
+Moreover, by combining equations Eqs. (\ref{TH2:3}), (\ref{TH2:4}), (\ref{TH2:5}), and (\ref{TH2:6}), we can obtain inequality, which demonstrates the generalization error bound of MvRVFL. \end{proof} We define error function \( g(x) \) by employing the integrated decision function as specified in MvRVFL (\ref{eq:19}).
+Integrating the empirical Rademacher complexity of \( \mathscr{G} \) with the empirical mean of \( \hat{\mathscr{G}} \) allows us to derive a margin-based estimation of the classification error rate.
+As the number of samples \( n \) grows, the MvRVFL model yields a tight generalization error bound, enhancing its classification capability.
+A reduction in training error typically leads to a simultaneous decline in the generalization error.
 This theoretical result ensures that MvRVFL exhibits improved generalization performance.